riatelab/bertin/README.md

 </details>

-#### Mashroom
+#### Mushroom

-The *mashroom* type is used to draw a map with 2 supperposed proportional semi-circles.
+The *mushroom* type is used to draw a map with 2 supperposed proportional semi-circles.
 This type of representation can be used when 2 data with the same order of magnitude need to be compressed.
-[Source](https://github.com/neocarto/bertin/blob/main/src/layer-mashroom.js) [Example](https://observablehq.com/d/3c51f698ba19546c?collection=@neocartocnrs/bertin)
+[Source](https://github.com/neocarto/bertin/blob/main/src/layer-mushroom.js) [Example](https://observablehq.com/d/3c51f698ba19546c?collection=@neocartocnrs/bertin)

 <details><summary>Code</summary>